Lory999555/AI_Project/README.md

-# AI-Project
+# Unical AI-Project for "rip blue" team
-Implementation of AI project that play at "Game-X"
+Implementation of AI project that play "Dipole" boardgame